-I have come across some junior mining companies that have based the selection of their engineering consultant on the assumption that they needed a “big name” firm on the cover page to give credibility to the study.
-This is an interesting dilemma that many smaller mining companies run into and also a dilemma for the smaller engineering firms trying to win jobs.
-Large consultants may ultimately be higher cost due to their overheads, however their name on the study may bring some intangible value.
+Some junior mining companies have selected their engineering consultant on the assumption that they need a “big name” firm to give credibility to their feasibility study.
+This creates an interesting dilemma for many smaller mining companies.
+Its also a dilemma for smaller engineering firms trying to win jobs.
+While large consultants may be higher cost due to their overheads; their name on a study may bring some intangible value.

-For certain aspects of a feasibility study, one may actually get better technical services from smaller specialized engineering firms.
-However the overall coordination of a large feasibility study can be an onerous task and the large firms may be well positioned to do this.
+For certain aspects of a feasibility study, one may get better technical expertise from smaller specialized engineering firms.
+However the overall coordination of heavily sub-contracted studies can be an onerous task.
+Often the larger firms may be better positioned to do this.

-For smaller studies, like scoping studies (i.e. PEA’s) which can be based on limited amounts of technical data, I personally don’t see the need for the large engineering firms.
-The credibility of such early studies will largely be based on the amount of data used to support the design assumptions; for example how much metallurgical testing has been completed; how much geotechnical investigation been completed; how much inferred resource is being used in the mine plan (see “PEA’s – Not All PEA’s Are Created Equal”).
-A large firm’s use of limited data may be no more defensible than a small firm’s use of the same data.
+For smaller studies, like scoping studies (i.e. PEA’s), which can be based on limited amounts of technical data, I don’t see the need to award these studies to large engineering firms.
+The credibility of such early studies will be linked to the amount of data used to support the study.
+For example, there may be limited metallurgical testing, or limited geotechnical investigations; or the resource is largely inferred.
+Not all PEA’s are equal (see “PEA’s – Not All PEA’s Are Created Equal”).
+A large firm’s application of limited data may be no more accurate or defensible than a small firm’s use of the same data.

 One of the purposes of an early stage study is to see if the project has economic merit and would therefore warrant further expenditures in the future.
-An early stage study is generally not used to defend a production decision.
-In addition, the objective of an early study is not necessarily to terminate the project outright unless it is obviously highly uneconomic.
+An early stage study is (hopefully) not used to defend a production decision.
+The objective of an early stage study is not necessarily to terminate a project (unless it is obviously uneconomic).

-I have seen cases where larger firms, in order to protect themselves from limited data, were only willing to use the most conservative design assumptions.
-This may not be helpful to a small mining company trying to decide what to do with a developing project.
+I have seen instances where larger firms protecting themselves from limited data, were only willing to use very conservative design assumptions.
+This may not be helpful to a small mining company trying to decide how to advance an earlier stage project.

-Whether considering a small or large engineering firm, one needs to be aware of their strengths and weaknesses as regards to the specific study.
+Whether you are considering a small or large engineering firm, know their strengths and weaknesses as they will relate to the specific’s of your study.